top of page

 Photos: Adam Potts

-The Client
+The

 A pair of empty nesters who moved from the Chicago suburbs to the city in their golden years wanted to give their condo in a 1920s Art Deco building a fresh look.
 The perfect interior designer for the job?
 Their son, Brad Krefman of BK Interior Design, who tackled the parental project in two phases.

-The Priority
+The

-The Challenge
+The

 Being faced with the condo’s “classic suburban Tuscan-style kitchen” was a primary issue.
 “The space should have felt expansive based on its square footage, but the dust-collecting cabinet trim and a bulky pendant light created a complicated and cluttered feeling,” shared Krefman, adding that the condo’s historic heritage was nowhere to be found in the space.
 “Like the problems found in the kitchen, the existing living room furniture and finishes were a vestige of their former life,” he explains.
 “These fluffy, oversize elements no longer fit their new lives as an urban, streamlined duo.
 Our goal was to elevate the sophistication of the interior by introducing a variety of luxurious textiles and finishes while eliminating the extraneous elements that visually clouded the area.”

-The Detail
+The

 Krefman is particularly proud of the kitchen’s new look.
 “We crafted our design around clean white cabinets, refreshed ceiling and brightly polished porcelain floors,” notes the designer, “all intended to maximize and reflect as much light as possible.
 The rich, black granite creates a dramatic contrast, while the kinetic movement of its veins adds mesmerizing interest.
 We added warmth to the already luminous space by incorporating walnut at the island and range wall, and further distinguished the island as a piece of furniture, detailing it with a beautiful amour fascia and a reversed beveled edge at the countertop, and outfitting it with a functional and stylish brass foot rail.
 To balance the space, we introduced bold and geometric Bauhaus art pieces that reinforce the nod to old-world glam.”

-The Outcome
+The

 The proud parents are thrilled with the results.
 “It was especially rewarding to return for phase two and see how well their kitchen and living space suited them and their lifestyle,” enthuses Krefman.
 “As this apartment got a second lease on life, I think, so, too, did they.
 They were left feeling inspired and with a new zest for their lives in the city.”

-Home Tours with Rue Magazine by Brad Krefman
+Home Tours with Rue Magazine

 If you’ve picked up a copy of the spring (and first-ever print) issue of the magazine, you know we kicked things off with an English-inspired entryway by California designer Brad Krefman.
 “An entryway is the first impression and sets the stage for the home’s look and feel,” he told us.
 Turns out, this entry really was just a taste of what was to come.
 This Marin County home for a mom and her three teenage daughters is a little bit country, a little bit eclectic, and a whole lot of fun.

-Hi Brad!
 Tell us about the property.
 Where is it located and how did that influence the design, if at all?

 Our design philosophy always references context, purpose, and place.
 In this case it’s a centuries old house in Marin county.
 We were definitely inspired by the property’s history and wanted to create a design that channeled old world charm in a more current and reimagined way.

-What can you tell us about the client?
+Tell us about the client?

 The house is occupied by a family of four–a mom and her three amazing teenage girls.
 This is a super creative bunch of ladies who have fun and whimsical personalities.
 Our client wanted a comfortable house that felt lived in and not too pretentious.
 We were tasked with creating something that referenced classical design, with a tad of country, and a splash of whimsy.

-What were their top priorities in this space?
+Top priorities in this space?
 Any must-haves or “absolutely nots”?

 Being in California, we wanted to create a strong connection to the outdoors and the larger property.
 We worked with Polsky Perlstein Architects to create large openings in the house that connect the patio and pool area.
 We also redefined the kitchen area which was previously small and dark.
 The space called for a combined kitchen/dining area for large family gatherings that serves as the hub of the house.

-Chicago Lux Phase II by Brad Krefman
+Chicago Luxe Phase II

 We recently finished up the second phase of our Chicago Lux project with a focus on revamping the primary bedroom suite.
 Always referencing context, purpose, and place our design inspiration came from the building's Art Deco roots.
 We wanted to create an interior style reminiscent of the Golden Age but with modern detailing to keep things current.
 The restrained materials palette of neutrals, blacks, and brass embrace the nuances of texture and quality that add a richness to the space.